rwjblue/ember-holy-futuristic-template-namespacing-batman-codemod/transforms/sigil-rename/README.md

-# main
+# sigil-rename

 ## Usage

 ```
-npx ember-holy-futuristic-template-namespacing-batman-codemod main path/of/files/ or/some**/*glob.js
+npx ember-holy-futuristic-template-namespacing-batman-codemod sigil-rename path/of/files/ or/some**/*glob.js

-# or

-yarn global add ember-holy-futuristic-template-namespacing-batman-sigil-change-codemod
-ember-holy-futuristic-template-namespacing-batman-sigil-change-codemod main path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output